IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START finishEscrow
    :end-before: END finishEscrow

-Here ``assertModel`` lets us include an assertion about the contract model state, ``lockedValue`` is a function provided by the framework that computes the total value held by contracts, and ``symIsZero`` checks that this is zero.
-The value is returned here as a ``SymValue`` (and we will return to the need for this in a later section), but for now it can be thought of just as a normal Plutus ``Value`` with an extra type wrapper.
+Here :hsobj:`Plutus.Contract.Test.ContractModel.assertModel` lets us include an assertion about the contract model state, :hsobj:`Plutus.Contract.Test.ContractModel.lockedValue` is a function provided by the framework that computes the total value held by contracts, and :hsobj:`Plutus.Contract.Test.ContractModel.symIsZero` checks that this is zero.
+The value is returned here as a :hsobj:`Plutus.Contract.Test.ContractModel.Symbolics.SymValue`, but for now it can be thought of just as a normal Plutus :hsobj:`Ledger.Value` with an extra type wrapper.

 This scenario just tests that the given finishing strategy always succeeds in recovering all tokens from contracts, no matter what